-The Selection Advisory Panel may seek additional information about you or your application and this may delay completion of the selection process.
-They may do this from within the Commonwealth, even if the sources are not nominated by you as referees.
-The Assessment Centre may also consider information about you or your application that is available through the normal course of business.
+The Selection Advisory Panel, comprised of Department of Veterans' Affairs staff, will assess whether the applications represent value with money and will make final recommendations to the decision maker.
+The Selection Advisory Panel may seek additional information about you or your application, which may delay completion of the selection process.
+This may be done from within the Commonwealth, even if the sources are not nominated by you as referees.
+The Selection Advisory Panel may also consider information about you or your application that is available through the normal course of business.

-The Selection Advisory Panel will make recommendations in regards to:
+The Selection Advisory Panel will make recommendations in regards to the: